javigallego4/starter-hugo-academic/content/project/NBA/index.md

 ---
 title: NBA Analytics
-summary: In this project we'll predict the next NBA MVP.
-The **Most Valuable Player (MVP)** award is  one of the most prestigious accolades that an NBA player can receive in  his career.
+summary: In this project I'll predict the next NBA MVP.
+As the numbers definitely do not tell the whole story, the aim is to find out some interesting patterns of metrics and statistics that could contribute to the models.
 tags:
   - Machine Learning
   - Data Engineering